 About

-Speaking of Research is an advocacy group that provides accurate information about the importance of animal testing in medical and veterinary science.
+Speaking of Research (SR) is an international advocacy group that provides accurate information about the importance of animal research in the biomedical, behavioral, and life sciences.

-Founded in 2008 by Tom Holder and inspired by the successful British student movement “Pro-test” (www.pro-test.org.uk), Speaking of Research (SR) aims to change the tide of the controversial animal rights debate in the United States by encouraging students and scientists to speak out in favor of the lifesaving medical research developed with animals.
+Founded in 2008 by Tom Holder and inspired by the successful British student movement “Pro-test” (www.pro-test.org.uk), Speaking of Research (SR) aims to change the tide of anti-animal research rhetoric in the United States by encouraging students and scientists to speak up about the critical role of animal research in generating knowledge and in the prevention and treatment of diseases.

 Pro-Test’s experiences have shown that an informed public will rally together against animal rights extremism and come out to support scientists in their use of animals in lifesaving biomedical research.
 Recent polls in the UK suggest that public support for animal research for medical purposes has reached nearly 90%.
-Consequently animal rights groups have seen a decline in support, leading to a decline in extremist actions.
-Speaking of Research seeks to mobilize American universities to make the same stand against animal rights extremists and the misinformation they spread.
+At the same time, groups opposed to animal research, so-called” animal rights” groups, have seen a decline in support, with a consequent decline in extremist actions against scientists and institutions that support animal research.
+Speaking of Research seeks to mobilize universities in the US to take the same stand against sustained campaigns of misinformation launched by groups fundamentally opposed to animal-based research.
 We aim to encourage students and scientists to raise their heads above the parapet in open support of scientists and their research.

 Tom Holder speaks to students in Washington